Drishti bommai

-Drishti Bommai Semiotic significance
+Semiotic significance

 Drishti Bommai refers to a traditional practice in southern India, where a fearsome-looking doll or another object is used as a protective measure against the evil eye.
 This practice is deeply rooted in local beliefs and superstitions concerning the evil eye, which is thought to bring harm, misfortune, or destruction through a malevolent gaze.

-Concept of the Evil Eye
+Concept of the evil eye

 The evil eye stems from the belief that thoughts, particularly negative ones like jealousy or envy, can be transmitted telepathically through a person's gaze, specifically from the area between the brows.
 This belief holds that a person’s intent, whether good or bad, can be transmitted through a glance, and thus, the evil eye can diminish one’s success, possessions, or well-being.

-To counteract this, many in southern India use a "drishti absorbent"—an object or image placed prominently in their environment to absorb or deflect the negative energy associated with the evil eye.
+To counteract this, many in southern India use a "drishti absorbent" – an object or image placed prominently in their environment to absorb or deflect the negative energy associated with the evil eye.
 The belief is that these objects, due to their distinct characteristics, will be the first thing an onlooker notices, thereby protecting the person or space from harm.